SEN Information Report

 - Family Forum meetings take place twice a term allowing families the opportunity to be involved in the life of the school as well as receive training to help them support their child with their learning and behaviour.

-- We send out a fortnightly Newsletter celebrating pupils’ successes and providing them with information and strategies the school is using.
+- We send out a fortnightly Newsletter celebrating learners’ successes and providing them with information and strategies the school is using.

 - We understand the importance of working in partnership with parents and carers and always welcome feedback, even if it is about something they think we could improve on; more formal feedback is also important to us and so we also ask them to complete a termly satisfaction survey as well as during QTAC meetings and EHCP reviews.

-- In addition to the family events we hold a termly parents’ evening where teachers meet with parents and carers to discuss pupils’ progress and achievements; a full school report is sent home prior to a pupil’s annual review and termly reports on progress towards meeting targets are sent home at the end of each term.
+- In addition to the family events we hold a termly parents’ evening where teachers meet with parents and carers to discuss learners’ progress and achievements; a full school report is sent home prior to a learner’s annual review and termly reports on progress towards meeting targets are sent home at the end of each term.

 - Parents and carers are welcome to visit school at any time to discuss any concerns they may have and are asked to contact the school office to make sure that an appointment can be arranged with the member of staff who is best placed to deal with the concern.